Higashi Honganji Temple in Kyoto

 Top:

 The Founder's Hall (Goei-do) - Goei-do is the largest wooden building in Kyoto and one of the largest in the world.
 (The largest one can be found in Nara.
 It is the Great Buddha Hall of Todai-ji Temple).
 It is the most important building within the temple complex.
 The dimensions are really impressive: length 76 m, width 58 m, height 38 m.
-The floor has the size of 1532 m2 (approximately 927 tatami-mats).
+The floor has a size of 1532 m2 (approximately 927 tatami-mats).
 The latest reconstruction took from 1879 to 1895.
 You will find there an image of the temple's founder Shinran (1173 - 1263).
 It is mainly used for ceremonies and other religious activities.
 The huge space gives room for many followers of the sect.

 Thick Rope - You will see in the corridor connecting Amida Hall with Goei-do a thick rope braided with human hair.
 After the halls burned down 4times during the Edo period (1603 - 1868) they needed more robust ropes to pull up the large wooden beams during the reconstruction in 1895.
 Female followers donated their hair the make those ropes stronger.